axeolotl69/stalactite/content/notes/psych/key studies.md

 	- the wording of the question changed the mental representation of the accident; thus "smashed" activates cognitive schema of sever accident
 - participant's memory of an accident could be changed by using suggestive questions **strengths:**
+- confounding variables controlled
 **weaknesses:**
+- low ecological validity
+- students as sample = biased
+- students may not have driving experience, thus not representative of general population
 ## YUILLE AND CUTSHALL 1986
 #reconstructivememory #rmofcognitiveapproach #cognitiveapproach
 **aim:** to determine whether leading questions would affect the memory of eyewitnesses at a real crime scene.